GoncaloMatias1/AI-Project_1/README.md

 ### Implementation

 We use different metaheuristic algorithms such as hill-climbing, simulated annealing, tabu search, and genetic algorithms to solve the optimization problem.
 The performance of these algorithms is compared using various metrics.

-### How to Run

-Open the file `src/airport_landing.ipynb` in Jupyter Notebook or any IDE and run all the blocks.
-This should automatically import the necessary libraries and output results.
-In case of problems with the import process, there are indications inside the notebook that can help.
-All the comments and explanations behind the code are inside the notebook.